How do bail bonds work?

 A bail bondsman in Ohio charges a 10% premium of the full bond amount.
 For example, a $10,000 bond will cost a $1,000 premium.
-Once the premium has been paid, the bondsman will post the bond and the defendant will be released from jail.
+Once the premium has been paid, the bondsman will post the full amount of the bond and the defendant will be released from jail.

 What information do I need to post bail for a friend?